gadriano11/CryptoClustering/README.md

 - Retrieve the explained variance to determine how much information can be attributed to each principal component and then answer the following question in your notebook: What is the total explained variance of the three principal components?
 - Create a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-## ind the Best Value for k Using the PCA Data
+## Find the Best Value for k Using the PCA Data
 ### Use the elbow method on the PCA data to find the best value for k using the following steps:
 - Create a list with the number of k-values from 1 to 11.
 - Create an empty list to store the inertia values.